c2lang/documentation/documentation/docs/development/current_status.md

 Parser | 100% | pretty much parses everything.
 Could do a bit better for *syntax errors* Analyser | 100% | fully working
 Plugins | 100% | c2c supports plugins (refs, deps, unit_test, load_file, shell_cmd, etc)
-C generator | 99% | some corner cases still need to be implemented IR generator | 5% | basically only *Hello World* works (functions, strings, function calls) Templates | 10 % | Function templates work, but Struct templates (with functions) are not in yet.
-Macros | 0 % | Still in the design phase, maybe not needed?
-Embedded | 10 % | This means generating images for embedded targets, .S files, linker scripts, etc QBE backend | 5 % | Hello world works currently, but not much more C2Format | 0 % | A 'style' tool (like astyle, clang-format)
+C generator | 100% | some corner cases still need to be implemented IR generator | 20% | Generating IR, some optimizations, no lowering yet Embedded | 10 % | This means generating images for embedded targets, .S files, linker scripts, etc C2Format | 0 % | A 'style' tool (like astyle, clang-format)

+Supported Platforms:

+* Linux x86_64
+* Darwin x86_64, arm64
+* FreeBSD amd64
+* OpenBSD amd64

-So the short status would be that for playing around with the language using the C-generating back-end, it's very usable for real projects
+So the short status would be that for using c2c with C backend, it's usable for real projects.
+The IR backend is targetted for very fast builds, but cannot self-compile c2c yet.